benhid/pyMSA/README.md

 ### STRIKE score
-For computing the [STRIKE](http://www.tcoffee.org/Projects/strike/) score, the software must be installed on the `usr/local/bin` folder.
+For computing the [STRIKE](http://www.tcoffee.org/Projects/strike/) score, the package (v1.2) must be installed on the `usr/local/bin` folder.

 e.g. After compiling run: